pytroll/satpy/doc/source/reading.rst

 the regular case.
 If the data are not yet available, Satpy will wait during the computation of the dask graphs until data become available.

+Note that this uses the ``h5netcdf`` backend for opening NetCDF files.

 For more technical background reading including hints on how this could be extended to other readers, see :class:`~satpy.readers.netcdf_utils.Preloadable` and